learn-co-curriculum/react-hooks-information-flow-lab/README.md

 - Components of the same level (sibling components) cannot communicate directly!
   We can only communicate up and down the component tree.
-So if multiple components need to share the same information, that state should live in the parent (or a more general ancestor) component.
+So if multiple components need to share the same information, that state should live in the parent component (or a more general ancestor).

 ## Deliverables